Subscribe to updates

 Open Council Network is an independent organisation.
 We report on North West Leicestershire and are not the council.
 About us

-The Local Plan Committee of North West Leicestershire Council was scheduled to discuss proposals for new strategic warehousing sites, updates to housing policies, and the adoption of a new design guide.
-The meeting also included discussions on the long-term management of community assets and updates on the Isley Woodhouse new settlement policy.
+The Local Plan Committee of North West Leicestershire Council was scheduled to discuss the adoption of a new Good Design Guide and consider updates to several key Local Plan policies.
+These discussions included proposals for strategic warehousing sites, housing types and mix, parking provisions, the long-term management of community assets, design standards for new developments, and the allocation for the Isley Woodhouse new settlement.

 Good Design Guide for North West Leicestershire